 - Extend the cooling off periods for employees who enter and leave government.
 Congress should require employees who leave federal agencies to wait at least five years before contacting their former agency on behalf of anyone to discuss agency business, including: regulations, rules, policymaking, federal funds, examinations, and enforcement matters.
 In addition, Congress should require employees who leave federal agencies to wait at least two years before taking a job with any firm they interacted with on agency business within a year prior to their departure.

-Emma Stodder is the Social Media Manager at the Project On Government Oversight.
+Emma Stodder is the Associate Communications Strategist at the Project On Government Oversight.

 Topics: Open Government